How to find a therapist (in 5 easy steps)

 Hi,

-I am currently looking to start counseling for ______ (for example: myself OR my 14 year old) due to _______ (for example: panic and anxiety OR school refusal) through my insurance: ______ (for example: Kaiser PPO).
-I/they have availability on _______ (for example: Thursdays before 12pm OR Wednesdays after 2pm) to be seen ______ (for example: in person OR online).
-Also, I/we were hoping to find a therapist who offers ______ (for example: family therapy, Emotion Focused Couples Therapy OR exposure therapy).
+I am currently looking to start counseling for ______ (for example: myself OR my 14 year old) to help with _______ (for example: panic and anxiety OR refusing to go to school).
+I am hoping to use my insurance ______ (for example: Kaiser PPO).
+I/they have availability on _______ (for example: Saturdays before 12pm OR Wednesdays and Fridays after 2pm) to be seen ______ (for example: in person OR online), every week (or every other week, if that’s more accurate).
+Also, I/we were hoping to find a therapist who offers ______ (for example: family therapy OR Cognitive Behavioral therapy).

 4. Schedule a free phone (or video) consultation